dohmatob/mydotemacs/README.md

 BUGS
 ----
-Send bug reports to me at: elvis.dohmatob@inria.fr
+Send bug reports to me at: gmdopp@gmail.com or elvis.dohmatob@inria.fr

 That's all!
 -DOP/ELVIS/SOLO